 - To retain a group of francophone translators.

-The programme consists of 5 online workshops, of 3 hours each, conducted every 2 months by a renowned translator.
+The program consists of 5 online workshops, of 3 hours each, conducted every 2 months by a renowned translator.

-The year 2021-22 will be dedicated to translation from French to Bengali, Marathi and Tamil.
+The year 2021-22 will be dedicated to translating French to Bengali, Marathi, and Tamil.

-In October 2021, the most deserving candidates will get the chance to join a translator’s residency in Arles (France) and in Sangam House in Bangalore.
+In October 2021, the most deserving candidates will get the chance to join a translator’s residency in France or India.

 French to Tamil – apply before 30 April 2021: